-1. Pateley to Wath - Park in Pateley Bridge and the path starts to the right hand side of the bridge and then follows the trackbed on right hand side with river on left.
+1. Pateley to Wath - Park in Pateley Bridge and the path starts to the High Street side of the bridge and then follows the trackbed on right hand riverbank.
 Return the same way -3 miles

 2. Wath to Ramsgill - Park in lay-by at Wath.
 Follow path on other side of pack horse bridge across field until reaching Gouthwaite Dam.
 Then follow track above shore of reservoir to Bouthwaite then Ramsgill returning via road -5 miles

 3.Lofthouse to Goyden - Park in Lofthouse and follow private road to Goyden pot and tunnel.
 Return using footpath on other side of river- 4 miles.

 5. Circuit of Scar House Reservoir - Park in Scar House carpark and follow Yorkshire Water path - 5 miles

 The nearest rail station is Harrogate and the the No 24 bus will give access to Pateley Bridge